HadrienG2/3photons-julia/Porting_Notes.md

 - Absence of named arguments greatly increase the odds of a common code typo where struct fields are listed in the wrong order during constructor call.

-TL;DR: Struct constructors with named fields have some advantages, which for some people are worth the trouble of typing field names in constructor calls.
+To summarize, struct constructors with named fields have some advantages, which for some people are worth the trouble of typing field names in constructor calls.
 It would be nice if this were natively supported by the language.

 ### Functional-first design tradeoffs

 I appreciate the care that has been taken to make the functional programming style ergonomic and performant in Julia, as I feel it is often the right default for numerics code.
-However, this should not come at the expense of making imperative style harder to write and less performants, as currently happens due to a combination of...
+However, this should not come at the expense of making imperative style harder to write and less performant, as currently happens due to a combination of...

 - Structs being immutable by default (as opposed to being mutable but normally passed by read-only _references_ or _bindings_, as in e.g. Rust).